So, exactly what is the Vatican?

 Here are some quick facts about What is the Vatican, the Holy See, and Vatican City.

 Here's what you need to know about visiting the Vatican:

-Vatican City is a sovereign city-state inside Rome, Italy.
+Vatican City is a sovereign city-state inside Rome in central Italy.
 It occupies 49 hectares (121 acres) and has a population of around 800-900 people.
 In both size/area and population, Vatican City is the smallest sovereign state in the world.
 There is no capital of Vatican City as the city is the state itself.

 Take a look at Vatican City on a world map.
 (It opens in a new window.)

 Is Vatican City a country?

 Not really.
 A more correct term is city-state.
 The entire city of Vatican City encompasses the state itself, so it’s a state made up of one large city.

 Vatican City is not a democracy and is not a member of the United Nations.
 It is not a member of the EU although the official currency is the Euro.
 Euro coins representing the Vatican are printed at the mint in Rome.

 Pope Francis is the current Bishop of Rome and is head of state of Vatican City.
 The Pope is not considered a king although he is the sovereign ruler of both Vatican City and of the Holy See.